 These are very useful short stories for kids as well.
 Repetition is very important to speak English.
 So repeat that story with simple present tense exercises and you will become fluent eventually.

-English present simple story video for listening and speaking
+English Present Simple Story for listening and speaking

 Hello.
 Welcome to the Relax English practicing story #3.